coko7/crkbd/README.md

 ![Layer 3](./images/layer_3.png)

 These screenshots were taken directly from the VIAL desktop application: https://get.vial.today/download/
+> [!IMPORTANT]
+> Screenshots may not be up to date.
+Check `keymap.vim` for the actual layout.

 ### Software Layout

 I have recently moved from QWERTY over to [Ergo-L](https://ergol.org/).
 Similarly to [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) or [Colemack](https://en.wikipedia.org/wiki/Colemak), Ergo-L is an ergonomic keyboard layout.

-Ergo-L is well thought out and optimized for typing in French, English and offering an easy access to programming symbols.
+Ergo-L is well thought out and optimized for typing in French, English, and offering an easy access to programming symbols.
 The layout comes with four main "layers":
 - Default layer for letters and other characters
 - [Shift](https://en.wikipedia.org/wiki/Shift_key) modifier for uppercase letters and other alternate characters